Last Updated on September 12, 2022

 - Chain – Make sure that the chain is compatible with your drivetrain so that it’ll run properly.
 Get the same brand and gear range compatibility of the old chain so it’ll run smoothly.

 - Replacement pin/master link – This is the connector that brings both ends of the chain together.
-This must also be compatible with your chain so it could fit on it.
+This must also be compatible with your bike chain so it could fit on it.

 Steps on installing a new chain